-- 1. Is this application solely for planning or acquisition with no field work?
+1. Is this application solely for planning or acquisitio n with no field work?

-- Yes (application is exempt from the requirement to consult with the Corps)
+☐ Yes (application is exempt from the requirement ent to consult with the Corps)

-- □ No (proceed to Question 2)
+☐ No (proceed to Question 2)

-- 2. Name of applicant:
+2. Name of applicant:

-- 3. Project Title:
+3. Project Title:

-- 4. Department/Conservancy to which you are applying for funding:
+4. Department/Conservancy to which you are apply ing for funding:

-- 5. Name of Grant Program:
+5. Name of Grant Program:

-- 6. Due date of Grant Application:
+6. Due date of Grant Application:

-- 7. Project Start Date:
+7. Project Start Date: Project End Date:

-- 8. Field Work Start Date:
+8. Field Work Start Date: Field Work End Date:

-- Project Map(s): (must be attached)
+9. Project Map(s): (must be attached)

-- Project End Date:

-- Field Work End Date:

-10. Project Description (identifying key project activities, deliverables and a clear description of field work):

-To be completed by Corps:

-1. This Consultation Review Document is being prepared by:

-California Conservation Corps (CCC)

-California Association of Local Conservation Corps (CALCC)

-2. Applicant has submitted the required information by email to the California Conservation Corps (CCC) and California Association of Local Conservation Corps (CALCC):

-Yes (applicant has submitted all necessary information to CCC and CALCC)

-- ☐ No (applicant has not submitted all information or did not submit information to both Corps) - 3.
-After consulting with the project applicant, CCC and CALCC has determined the following:

-It is NOT feasible for CCC and/or certified community conservation corps services to be used on the project

-☐ It is feasible for CCC and/or certified community conservation corps services to be used on the project and the following aspects of the project can be accomplished with Corps services

-CCC and CALCC Representatives will return this form as documentation of consultation to applicant via email within five (5) business days of receipt as verification of consultation.
-Applicant will include copy of this document as part of the project application.

-If the Corps determine it is feasible to use their services on the project, applicant will coordinate with the Corps to develop estimated costs for those services for inclusion in the budget.

-The Corps must be consulted each grant cycle prior to application.
-If past consultations are submitted, the requirement is not met.
+10. Project Description (identifying key project activities, deliverables and a clear description of field work): То be completed by Corps: 1.
+This Consultation Review Document is being prepared by: ☐ California Conservation Corps (CCC) ☐ California Association of Local Conservation Corps (CALCC) 2.
+Applicant has submitted the required information by email to the California Conservation Corps (CCC) and California Association of Local Conservation Corps (CALCC): Yes (applicant has submitted all necessary information to CCC and CALCC) ☐ No (applicant has not submitted all information or did not submit information to both Corps) 3.
+After consulting with the project applicant, CCC and CALCC has determined the following: ☐ It is NOT feasible for CCC and/or certified community conservation corps services to be used on the project ☐ It is feasible for CCC and/or certified community conservation corps services to be used on the project and the following aspects of the project can be accomplished with Corps services five C and CALCC Representatives will return this form as documentation of consultation to applicant via email within (5) business days of receipt as verification of consultation.
+Applicant will include copy of this document as part of project application. e Corps determine it is feasible to use their services on the project, applicant will coordinate with the Corps to elop estimated costs for those services for inclusion in the budget.
+Corps must be consulted each grant cycle prior to application.
+If past consultations are submitted, the irrement is not met.